 Building on its extensive experience marketing GTL products from Bintulu, Shell exports Pearl’s high value, differentiated premium products, including GTL gasoil, kerosene, naphtha, normal paraffin and base oils for lubricants, to markets around the globe.

 Environment and society

-Together with Qatargas 4, Pearl GTL represents a multi-billion dollar commitment to Qatar by Shell and the project was developed in line with our sustainable development principles.
+Together with Qatargas 4, Pearl GTL represents a multi-billion dollar commitment to Qatar by Shell and the project was developed in line with the company’s sustainable development principles.

 Pearl GTL’s industrial water processing plant is the world’s largest, recovering, treating and re-using all the industrial process water.
 With a capacity to treat 280,000 barrels a day of water, Pearl GTL’s water treatment plant is comparable to that for a city of 140,000 people.